Christian Evangelical Church of Romania: History

-Banned under the World War II-era regime of Ion Antonescu, in 1946, the Evangelical Christians were recognised as a religious body by the Romanian state, having once again merged with the Tudorites and a splinter group called "Christians" centred at Ploieşti.
+Banned under the World War II era regime of dictator Ion Antonescu, in 1946, the Evangelical Christians were recognised as a religious body by the Romanian state, having once again merged with the Tudorites and a splinter group called "Christians" centred at Ploieşti.
 In 1950, soon after the advent of the Communist regime, the Christian Evangelicals had 600 churches; a large number of smaller ones were officially closed following a state ruling that they must have at least twenty members, but many of them probably continued to meet quietly.
 In the late 1970s, the group claimed to have nearly 400 churches, a number of which awaited official registration, and around 55,000 members.
 A number of scholars suggest a figure of 120,000, but this is likely based on Tudorite support within the Orthodox Church and also includes a considerable number who had not formally transferred their membership and thus were not listed as members.
 By the 1980s, there was a full-time secretary and a three-member executive committee in Bucharest, although there was a great deal of ambiguity regarding the committee's authority.
 The church received no state aid, supporting itself entirely from member contributions.
 Members also had social concerns, supporting a ninety-member leprosy community.
 Doctrinally, the church was closest to the Baptists, with whom it shared a pension programme.
 It had relationships with Brethren churches in California, Canada, Czechoslovakia, England, Germany, Hungary and Switzerland.
 In a display of support for their colleagues, representatives from these foreign communities attended the peace conferences allegedly sponsored by the Romanian religious communities in the 1980s.